Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: Abstract

 \section{Abstract}

 We propose a novel angular velocity estimation method to increase the robustness of \ac{SLAM} algorithms against gyroscope saturations induced by aggressive motions.
 Field robotics expose robots to various hazards, including steep terrains, landslides, and staircases, where substantial accelerations and angular velocities can occur if the robot loses stability and tumbles.
 These extreme motions can saturate sensor measurements, especially gyroscopes, which are the first sensors to become inoperative.
-While the structural integrity of the robot is at risk, the resilience of the \ac{SLAM} framework is oftentimes given little consideration.
+While the structural integrity of the robot is at risk, the robustness of the \ac{SLAM} framework is oftentimes given little consideration.
 Consequently, even if the robot is physically capable of continuing the mission, its operation will be compromised due to a corrupted representation of the world.
-Regarding this problem, we propose a way to estimate the angular velocity using accelerometers during extreme rotations caused by tumbling.
-We show that our method reduces the median localization error by \SI[detect-weight,mode=text]{71.5}{\percent} in translation and \SI[detect-weight,mode=text]{65.5}{\percent} in rotation and reduces the number of \ac{SLAM} failures by \SI[detect-weight,mode=text]{73.3}{\percent} on the collected data.
-We also propose the \ac{TIGS} dataset, which consists of outdoor experiments recording the motion of a lidar subject to angular velocities four times higher than other available datasets.
+Regarding this problem, we propose a method to estimate the angular velocity using accelerometers during extreme rotations caused by tumbling.
+We show that our method reduces the median localization error by \SI[detect-weight,mode=text]{71.5}{\percent} in translation and \SI[detect-weight,mode=text]{65.5}{\percent} in rotation and is robust to mapping failures, which occurred in \SI[detect-weight,mode=text]{37.5}{\percent} of the experiments without our method.
+We also propose the \ac{TIGS} dataset, which consists of outdoor experiments recording the motion of a mechanical lidar subject to angular velocities four times higher than other similar datasets available.
 The dataset is available online at \url{https://github.com/norlab-ulaval/Norlab_wiki/wiki/TIGS-Dataset}.

 \acresetall